sigmaenigma/django-base/README.md

 # django-base
-The purpose of this repository is to provide the basic outline for creating a Django app which can then be containerized in another step/tutorial (coming soon!!).
+The purpose of this repository is to provide the basic outline and necessary dependencies for creating a **Django API application** which can then be containerized in another step/tutorial (coming soon!!).
 This should at least get you started!!

 ## Prerequisites
 - Python3